limitbrk/Labyrinthine-TellMeCosmetics/Readme.md

 &nbsp;
 # For Mod Developer
-Here for detail if you wanna continue my job ;)
+Here are details if you want to continue my job ;)

 ## Dev Requirement
 - **ModLoader:** MelonLoader (Stil use [Alpha-Dev build](https://nightly.link/LavaGang/MelonLoader/workflows/build/alpha-development))